bitburner-official/bitburner-src/markdown/bitburner.ns.share.md

 RAM cost: 2.4 GB

-Increases your rep gain of hacking contracts while share is called.
+Increases your rep gain of all faction work types while share is called.
 Scales with thread count.